WB Governor seeks probe into firework unit explosion

 Four persons, including two women, were killed on the spot and one was seriously injured in an explosion at a firework manufacturing unit in Naihati in North 24 Parganas district on Friday, police said.

-"Several deaths in blasts at factory at Masjidpara, Naihati has pained and shocked me.
+"Several deaths in blasts at the factory at Masjidpara, Naihati has pained and shocked me.
 Allegations that crude bombs were being made in illegal factory warrants intense expert probe.
 Accountability of all in the administration needs to be fixed promptly," the governor said in a statement.

 WB: Major explosion in firecracker factory in Naihati, 5 killed